pawwapawa/ByteSprout/README.md

 **Limitation of Liability**: In no event shall ALXV Labs be liable for any damages arising from the use of this firmware, including but not limited to hardware damage, data loss, personal injury, or any direct, indirect, incidental, special, or consequential damages.

-### BTYE-90 Intellectual Property Rights
+### BYTE-90 Intellectual Property Rights

-Trademark Notice: BTYE-90 is a trademark of ALXV Labs.
+**Brand Protection Notice**: BYTE-90 is a brand name of ALXV Labs.
 Use of the BYTE-90 name or branding in derivative projects requires explicit written permission.

-**Protected Assets (© 2025 (Alex)Tieu Long Vong, ALXV Labs):**
+**Protected Assets (© 2025 Alex Tieu Long Vong, ALXV Labs):**
-- BTYE-90 logo and brand identity
+- BYTE-90 logo and brand identity
-- BYTE-90 name and branding
 - All animations and character designs
 - Visual identity and design elements
 - 3D printed models and digital files